The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Analysis

-This authorization bypass vulnerability (CWE-306: Missing Authentication for Critical Function) exists within the Petlibro Smart Pet Feeder Platform's device sharing mechanism.
-The platform fails to implement proper permission validation when processing requests to the device share API endpoint.
-As a result, any authenticated user can send crafted requests to add themselves as shared owners to devices they do not own, bypassing the intended access control model entirely.
+This vulnerability is classified under CWE-306 (Missing Authentication for Critical Function).
+The Petlibro Smart Pet Feeder Platform fails to implement proper authorization checks when processing device share requests through its API.
+This architectural flaw allows any authenticated user to send requests that add themselves as shared owners to devices they do not own, bypassing the intended access control mechanisms.

 Root Cause

-The root cause of CVE-2025-3646 is the absence of server-side permission validation in the device share API.
-When a user submits a request to share device access, the backend fails to verify whether the requesting user has ownership or administrative privileges over the target device.
-This missing authorization check allows any authenticated user to manipulate device sharing functionality without proper access rights.
+The root cause of this vulnerability is the absence of proper permission validation in the device share API endpoint.
+When a user attempts to add a shared owner to a device, the platform fails to verify whether the requesting user has ownership or administrative privileges over the target device.
+This missing authorization check allows any authenticated user to share any device, regardless of their relationship to that device.

 Attack Vector